nguyenhy/nguyenhy.github.io/src/_blog/2022-3-5-introduction-to-css.md

 <br>

-If i need to style the "third span", there are several way to do it:
+If I need to style the "third span", there are several ways to do it:
 - by class:
   - either `.a`, `.b`, `.c` work but `.a`, `.b` will all so style the "first span" and "second span"
   - `.a.b.c` is better idea